sparkplug619/esp32_xiaomi_m365/README.md

 - verified function on ESP8266
 - finished screen formating for 1 & 2 .96" displays
 - fixed data-requestor after startup
+- added support for 10" wheels (Speed, Avg Speed, Distance), the questions is what to do with the estimated remaining distance?

 # Todos
  - fix - data-requestor timing currently causes ~10% crc errors on m365 bus